krutibaraiya/Blockchain-Assignment-1/README.md

         This endpoint finds the longest validated chain by checking all the neighbouring nodes in the network and resolves conflict if any.

-## Tech stack
-* The project is built using Python-Flask framework and tested on Ubuntu.
-* Postman was used to test and interact with the endpoints.

 ## How to run
 1) Make sure Python 3.8+ , Flask and requests library is installed.